Use asset microservices and processing profiles

-Asset microservices provide a scalable and resilient processing of assets using cloud services.
+Asset microservices provide for scalable and resilient processing of assets using cloud services.
 Adobe manages the services for optimal handling of different asset types and processing options.

-Asset microservices allows you can process a broad range of file types covering more formats out-of-the-box than what is possible with previous versions of Experience Manager.
+Asset microservices lets you process a broad range of file types covering more formats out-of-the-box than what is possible with previous versions of Experience Manager.
 For example, thumbnail extraction of PSD and PSB formats is now possible that previously required third-party solutions like ImageMagick.

 The asset processing described here replaces the DAM Update Asset workflow model that exists in the previous versions of Experience Manager.
 Most of the standard rendition generation and metadata-related steps are replaced by the asset microservices processing, and remaining steps, if any, can be replaced by the post-processing workflow configuration.

 Experience Manager allows for the following levels of processing.

 It is available as is and cannot be modified.
 This configuration provides very basic rendition generation capability.